 This region of the French Alps offers up a few options of villages to use as a cycling base.
 We have listed each village below.
 When compiling this list we have taken into account ease of access to each of the rides, accommodation available as well as other services such as bike hire and eating establishments.

 With an altitude of 1350m / 4420ft, Briançon is also the highest town in Europe.
 Located at the base of five valleys and the confluence of two rivers it has a lot to offer for the outdoor lover.
 The town normally caters for a population which triples in size during the winter ski season, but in summer it switches its focus to cyclists, hikers and white water rafters.
-Discover more about Briançon here.
+Click here to discover more and start planning your holiday to go cycling in Briançon

 2. Monetier les Bains